vcmi/VCMI.eu/additional/docs/blog/posts/vcmi-1.6.0-release.md

 ## Smarter AI
 Our adventure map AI (Nullkiller AI) was greatly enhanced, and some combat AI tweaks also landed.

-## Chronicles support
+## Heroes Chronicles support
 If you own Heroes Chronicles on GOG, you can now import these campaigns seamlessly via the “import files” option in our Launcher.

 ## Statistics and handicap
-New handicap featue can not only handle gold transfer known from PvP games, but also change growth and income to adjust game challenge over wide range.
+New handicap feature can not only handle gold transfer known from PvP games, but also change growth and income to adjust game challenge over wide range.
 And once a scenario is finished, a new screen shows detailed statistics like resource flow and army power over time.

 ## Spell research and quick spell panel